jackybourgeois/jackybourgeois.github.io/_posts/2021-07-29-edu-graduation-cs-deanonymisation.md

 ## Context

 Network technologies rely on data to establish and maintain connections between devices.
 Therefore, there is a growing interest in leveraging this network data in research as it allows mapping the flow of people indoor and outdoor.
-For this purpose, TU Delft set up a GDPR-compliant platform offering access to its pseudonymised WiFi data for research purpose.
+For this purpose, TU Delft set up a GDPR-compliant platform offering access to its `pseudonymised` WiFi Access Point data for research purpose.

 However, pseudonymised data has challenges for both researchers and data subjects.
+For example:

-- The identity of data subjects can emerge by combining WiFi data with other datasets such as building and people's schedule;
+- The identity of data subjects can emerge by combining WiFi Access Point data with other datasets such as building's and people's schedule;
 - Data subjects do not have control over their data to prevent sharing nor to request deletion (within the boundary of the law);
 - Researchers cannot access identified data, even with explicit informed consent, because they cannot reach out to data subjects;
 - Data subjects cannot donate data for a given research purpose.

-While supporting the pseudonymised approach, this research aim at strengthening it to smooth out these four tensions.
-Specifically, what mechanism can ensure the agency of data subjects over their WiFi data while offering researchers responsible and rich access to WiFi data?
+While supporting the pseudonymised approach, this research project aim at strengthening it to smooth out these four tensions.
+Specifically, it explores what mechanism can ensure the agency of data subjects over their WiFi Access Point data while offering researchers responsible and rich access to data?

 - Can data subject's devices identify themself in the TUD WiFi data?
 - Is such a mechanism empowering data subjects to share or restrict access to their data?

+## Project

 In this project, we propose to develop and test a Flutter mobile application.
 This application will